BritishGeologicalSurvey/etlhelper/README.md

 Transform functions are applied to data as they are read from the database and can be used with `get_rows`-type methods and with `copy_rows`.

+The following code demonstrates that the returned chunk can have a different number of rows, and be of different length, to the input.
+When used with `copy_rows`, the INSERT query must contain the correct placeholders for the transform result.
+Extra data can result from a calculation, a call to a webservice or another database.

 ```python
 import random